 During construction, activities undertaken on site have the potential to have temporary adverse impacts on local residents and road users.
-However, there are no NMUs or community facilities with connectivity to the scheme extents and the works will be undertaken at night when usage of the M8 westbound carriageway and on slip is expected to be lower.
-TM will only be in place for nine nights (when traffic flows will be at a minimum), as such, no congestion issues are noted during the proposed construction hours.
+However, there are no NMUs or community facilities with connectivity to the scheme extents and the works will be undertaken at night when usage of the M80 northbound carriageway is expected to be lower.
+TM will only be in place for five nights (when traffic flows will be at a minimum), as such, no congestion issues are noted during the proposed construction hours.

-As noted above, three residential properties, Blairmains Guest House and an equestrian charity lie within 300m of the scheme extents.
-The nearest of which lie approx. 60m north which have no screening from the scheme.
+As noted above, numerous residential properties and at least four commercial properties lie within 300m of the scheme extents, the nearest of which lies approximately 50m east of the scheme extents.
 As such there is potential for impacts to local residents in the form of noise / vibration impacts, visual disturbance and delays due to traffic management.
 However, providing mitigation measures detailed below, and those listed within the noise and vibration section, are adhered to the impacts are assessed to be somewhat reduced.